mrpelumi/Student-Election/README.md

+The official url of this web app is https://student-election.netlify.app/
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.